tdbowman/openAlt_W2021/USER_MANUAL.md

 # User Manual
 This document details how to get set-up if you would like to clone the repository and run the web server yourself.
+Please make sure you have installed the dependencies listed in the [README](https://github.com/tdbowman-CompSci-F2020/crossrefEventData/blob/master/README.md) before continuing.

 ## 1. Setting up the Databases 📊
-The Event data is ingested into a MySQL database titled `crossRefEventDataMain`.
+The Event data will be ingested into a MySQL database titled `crossRefEventDataMain`.
 The script to create it can be found [here](https://github.com/tdbowman-CompSci-F2020/crossrefEventData/blob/master/SQL/CrossrefeventdataWithMain/crossrefeventdataWithMain.sql).

 The journal, publisher, author, title, and date information is stored in a seperate MySQL database titled `dr_bowman_doi_data_tables`.
 The script to create it can be found [here](https://github.com/tdbowman-CompSci-F2020/crossrefEventData/blob/master/SQL/DOI_Author_Database/dr_bowman_doi_data_tables.sql).